 China's strategic nuclear forces through the eyes of the Pentagon

-Location of the main facilities of the PLA Strategic Missile Forces.
-Position areas in operation or under construction are marked in yellow, training facilities are in white.
+Placement of main objects Strategic Missile Forces PLA.
+Positional areas in operation or under construction are marked in yellow, training facilities in white

 On October 19, the US Department of Defense published its annual report “Military and Security Developments Involving the People's Republic of China”, dedicated to the army and military potential of China.
 The document is intended for Congress and should show it the state of affairs in a rival power.
 As always, special attention in the report was given to Chinese strategic nuclear forces—special munitions and their delivery vehicles.